cortexlabs/nucleus/README.md

 ### Optimization

 When optimizing for both throughput and latency, you will likely want keep the `max_batch_size` to a relatively small value.
-Even though a higher `max_batch_size` with a low `batch_interval` (when there are many requests coming in) can offer a significantly higher throughput, the overall latency could be quite large.
-The reason is that for a request to get back a response, it has to wait until the entire batch is processed, which means that the added latency due to the `batch_interval` can pale in comparison.
+Even though a higher `max_batch_size` with a low `batch_interval_seconds` (when there are many requests coming in) can offer a significantly higher throughput, the overall latency could be quite large.
+The reason is that for a request to get back a response, it has to wait until the entire batch is processed, which means that the added latency due to the `batch_interval_seconds` can pale in comparison.
 For instance, let's assume that a single request takes 50ms, and that when the batch size is set to 128, the processing time for a batch is 1280ms (i.e. 10ms per sample).
-So while the throughput is now 5 times higher, it takes 1280ms + `batch_interval` to get back a response (instead of 50ms).
+So while the throughput is now 5 times higher, it takes 1280ms + `batch_interval_seconds` to get back a response (instead of 50ms).
 This is the trade-off with server-side batching.

 When optimizing for maximum throughput, a good rule of thumb is to follow these steps:

 1. Determine the maximum throughput of one Nucleus server when `server_side_batching` is not enabled (same as if `max_batch_size` were set to 1).
 This can be done with a load test (make sure to set `max_replicas` to 1 to disable autoscaling).
-1. Determine the highest `batch_interval` with which you are still comfortable for your application.
+1. Determine the highest `batch_interval_seconds` with which you are still comfortable for your application.
 Keep in mind that the batch interval is not the only component of the overall latency - the inference on the batch and the pre/post processing also have to occur.
-1. Multiply the maximum throughput from step 1 by the `batch_interval` from step 2.
+1. Multiply the maximum throughput from step 1 by the `batch_interval_seconds` from step 2.
 The result is a number which you can assign to `max_batch_size`.
 1. Run the load test again.
-If the inference fails with that batch size (e.g. due to running out of GPU or RAM memory), then reduce `max_batch_size` to a level that works (reduce `batch_interval` by the same factor).
+If the inference fails with that batch size (e.g. due to running out of GPU or RAM memory), then reduce `max_batch_size` to a level that works (reduce `batch_interval_seconds` by the same factor).
 1. Use the load test to determine the peak throughput of the Nucleus server.
-Multiply the observed throughput by the `batch_interval` to calculate the average batch size.
+Multiply the observed throughput by the `batch_interval_seconds` to calculate the average batch size.
 If the average batch size coincides with `max_batch_size`, then it might mean that the throughput could still be further increased by increasing `max_batch_size`.
-If it's lower, then it means that `batch_interval` is triggering the inference before `max_batch_size` requests have been aggregated.
-If modifying both `max_batch_size` and `batch_interval` doesn't improve the throughput, then the service may be bottlenecked by something else (e.g. CPU, network IO, `processes`, `threads_per_process`, etc).
+If it's lower, then it means that `batch_interval_seconds` is triggering the inference before `max_batch_size` requests have been aggregated.
+If modifying both `max_batch_size` and `batch_interval_seconds` doesn't improve the throughput, then the service may be bottlenecked by something else (e.g. CPU, network IO, `processes`, `threads_per_process`, etc).